IvanoDaneri/SpringBootJWT/readme.txt

 Purpose: CSRF is an attack where an attacker tricks a user into performing an action on a website without their knowledge or consent.
 Scenario: Imagine you’re logged into your online banking application.
 An attacker sends you a malicious link that, when clicked, initiates a money transfer from your account to theirs.
 Implementation: CSRF attacks exploit the user’s existing session (usually via cookies).
 The attacker crafts a request (e.g., a money transfer) and tricks the user into executing it.
-Security Benefit: To defend against CSRF, servers can use techniques like token-based protection (e.g., including a CSRF token in forms) or the “cookie-to-header” pattern.
+Security Benefit: To defend against CSRF, servers can use techniques like token-based protection (e.g., including a CSRF token in forms) or the “cookie-to-header” pattern (2).

 In summary: